Two private lunar landers head toward the moon in a roundabout journey

 CAPE CANAVERAL, Fla.
 (AP) — In a two-for-one moonshot, SpaceX launched a pair of lunar landers Wednesday for U.S. and Japanese companies looking to jumpstart business on Earth’s dusty sidekick.

 The two landers rocketed away in the middle of the night from NASA’s Kennedy Space Center, the latest in a stream of private spacecraft aiming for the moon.
-They shared the ride to save money, taking separate roundabout routes for the monthslong journey.
+They shared the ride to save money but parted company an hour into the flight exactly as planned, taking separate roundabout routes for the monthslong journey.

 It’s take 2 for the Tokyo-based ispace, whose first lander crashed into the moon two years ago.
 This time, it has a rover on board with a scoop to gather up lunar dirt for study and plans to test potential food and water sources for future explorers.